 - 1. Once the overtime bidding block has been completed by MHRNs, any remaining overtime vacancies may be filled by a Nurse Manager holding a non-encumbered RN license. - 2.
 An overtime opportunity outside the overtime bidding block process (i.e. sick leave, selfcancellation, acuity, admissions, etc.) is first staffed by a MHRN who has placed themselves as available for overtime for that shift.
 If there is no MHRNs to take the voluntary overtime shift, the overtime opportunity may be filled by Nursing Management employee who holds a non-encumbered RN license. - 3.
-A Nursing Management employee who performs the work of an MHRN under this Agreement, will never displace an MHRN. - 4.
-The Parties agree that this is a trial protocol.
-Parties will have ongoing discussions on the utilization and benefit recognized by this LOA.
+A Nursing Management employee who performs the work of an MHRN under this Agreement, will never displace an MHRN.

-This Agreement is effective through June 30, 2023, unless either side chooses to end this LOA beforehand.
+This Agreement is effective through June 30, 2025.